dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 });
 ```

 In the code above, we stored the mock function in a variable called `setCurrentPageMock`.
-Right after rendering the component, we first check that the `setCurrentPageMock` was not called before as a countercheck.
+Right after rendering the component, we first check that the `setCurrentPageMock` was not called before as a counter check.
 We then queried for the "Previous" anchor element and fired a click event.
 After that, we validated that `setCurrentPageMock` was called once and that it returned the new `currentPage` value which is `currentPage` minus `1` because that's what the "Previous" anchor element should return when clicked.

 ---